 TOGETHER IN THE MUSEUM

+The Museum, making a serious commitment to public engagement, has invested in initiatives that reach out multiple communities in the city of Athens, within and beyond the Museum’s walls.
 Central to our philosophy is our responsibility to ensure that all of our programs are inclusive to audiences of all ages, abilities and interests and tailored to the needs of those previously offered less cultural opportunities.

 Focusing on cross-culture and intergenerational efforts, we seek to bring together diverse communities and to develop an ongoing platform for dialogue and relationship building among people sharing or cultivating a passion for art whilst simultaneously responding to issues of social tension and isolation.